 How do I request a State Fair Hearing?

-You must make all requests in writing to the Administrative Tribunal within 90 days of receiving a notice letter, a letter informing you of a reduction, suspension or termination of services.
+You must make all requests in writing to the Michigan Administrative Hearing System within 90 days of receiving a notice letter, a letter informing you of a reduction, suspension or termination of services.

 Lansing, MI 48909

 Is there a special form that I need to complete when filing for a state hearing?